sandhawke/open-namespace-process/README.md

 The HTML and JSON-LD documents available at the vocabulary namespace URL will be generated from this database.
 Since size is important for a JSON-LD context document, it may link to the full information rather than including it.

+Not exactly sure the right way to maintain this database for easy hand editing with PRs.
+See one suggestion for [syntax of namespace database files](./format.md).

 ## Pull requests